Why Do I Have to Do a Probate When I Have a Trust?

 2. Review Beneficiary Designations

-From time to time, it is a good idea to double-check who you have named as primary and secondary beneficiaries on all of your retirement accounts (IRAs, 401ks, 403bs, etc.) and life insurance policies.
-Keep a dated list of your beneficiary designations so you can easily check them without having to visit multiple different accounts and websites.
+From time to time, just as you need to review your estate planning documents, it is a good idea to double check who you have named as primary and secondary beneficiaries on all of your retirement accounts (IRAs, 401ks, 403bs, etc.) and life insurance policies.
+Keep a dated list of all of your beneficiary designations so that you can easily check them without having to visit multiple different accounts and websites.

 Conclusion

 While a trust is an excellent tool for avoiding probate, it is not foolproof.
-The key to ensuring your estate avoids probate lies in diligent planning, regular updates, and proper asset management.
+The key to ensuring your estate avoids probate lies in diligent planning, consulting with your attorney about needed updates, and proper asset management.
+If your own attorney is retired, we would be happy to review your documents with you.
 By taking these steps, you can maximize the effectiveness of your trust and provide your loved ones with a smoother, less stressful inheritance process.